danilnagy/dmc/_posts/2015-10-21-supervised-learning-for-interpolation.md

 ### Setting up the model

-To start developing our Machine Learning model, fork and clone the ['week-6'](https://github.com/data-mining-the-city/week-6) repository from the DMC Github page and switch to the `02-supervised-learning` branch.
+To start developing the Machine Learning model, fork and clone the ['week-6'](https://github.com/data-mining-the-city/week-6) repository from the DMC Github page and switch to the `02-supervised-learning` branch.
 This branch has all of the code we have developed so far, including the analysis overlay grid that was developed in the last tutorial.
-To prepare for this tutorial, the color of the circles has also been changed to gray to make the interpolation results easier to read.
+To prepare for this tutorial, the color of the circles has been changed to gray to make the interpolation results easier to read.
 The name and id of the checkbox has also been changed from 'Heat Map' to 'Interpolation' to relate to the type of analysis we will be doing.
 The checkbox has also been set to be 'checked' by default, so that the analysis is performed the first time the page is loaded.
 The remainder of this tutorial will focus on the server side, where we will implement and train our model.
 To visualize the results, we will utilize the same framework we developed for the heat map, to make sure that our connection to the client end visualization remains intact.

 Open the `app.py` file from the main repository directory in a text editor.
 This is the same server code we developed in the previous tutorials, except the portion of the code that is specific to the heat map has been commented out.
 Our new Machine Learning implementation will go in place of this code, and utilize the same data structure to make sure that the rest of our implementation continues to function in the same way.